 A unit member desiring to receive donations from the Bank shall submit the request to the Association President on the designated request form.
-A unit member who requests a donation from the Bank will be required to submit a doctor's statement indicating the nature of the illness or injury and the probable length of the absence.
-Sick Leave Bank use requests shall be reviewed by a committee consisting the Association Building Representative from the applicant's site and four (4) Association Members, one from each school site, appointed by the Association President by October 1 of each year.
+A unit member who requests a donation from the Bank will be required to submit a physician's statement indicating the nature of the illness or injury and the probable length of the absence.
+The physician's statement must be signed and dates.
+Sick Leave Bank use requests shall be reviewed by a committee consisting of the Association Building Representative from the applicant's site and four (4) Association Members, one from each school site, appointed by the Association President by October 1 of each year.

-- 17.10.10.1 Applications of use of the Bank shall be reviewed and decisions of the committee reported to the applicant, and the District Superintendent or designee, in writing, within ten (10) duty days of receipt of the application. - 17.10.10.2 The committee shall keep all records confidential and shall Article XVII 13 not disclose the nature of the illness except as is necessary to process the request for withdrawal and defend against any appeals of denials.
+- 17.10.10.1 Applications of use of the Bank shall be reviewed and decisions of the committee reported to the applicant, the Association President, and the District Superintendent or designee, in writing, within ten (10) duty days of receipt of the application. - 17.10.10.2 The committee shall keep all records confidential and shall not disclose the nature of the illness except as is necessary to process the request for withdrawal and defend against any appeals of denials.